 - Cover the loaf pan with plastic wrap or a clean kitchen towel.

-- Let it rise until doubled and the dough is about 1 inch above the loaf pan for about an hour.
+- Let it rise until doubled, about an hour, and the dough is about 1 inch above the loaf pan.

 - The dough will double in size in an hour.